hugo3125soko312/Pengu-live-wallpaper-audio/README.md

 # Pengu-live-wallpaper-audio
 pengu loader .js plugin for having background wallpaper with audio

+**Releases:**
+Grab the code from this repo, I wont add releases because I am lazy

 **How to use:**

 1. Make sure you have **Pengu Loader** installed.